 This piece focuses mainly on RLT and its use in muscle recovery and general physical fitness.
 Whether you’re a professional bodybuilder or an ordinary person seeking to keep fit, this is for you.
 Red light therapy for muscles comes with numerous advantages.

-Red Light Therapy: Before or After a Workout?
+Red Light Therapy Before or After Workout: Which is better?

-Red light therapy before or after a workout holds many benefits for you.
+Using red light therapy before or after a workout has many benefits.
 Both schedules have their advantages as you will see below.
 Read on for an expounded breakdown of this information.

 Red Light Therapy Before a Workout: